thtran97/Semantic-Segmentation/README.md

-This git is my dummy implemetation about Semantic Segmentation tasks with TensorFlow and Keras.
+This git is my dummy implemetation of Semantic Segmentation tasks with TensorFlow and Keras.
 At first step, I started this project with some basic deep learning models in semantic segmentation task, such as FCN (Fully Convolutional Network) and U-Net.
 These models are trained with Kitti Road Dataset (download [here](http://www.cvlibs.net/datasets/kitti/eval_road.php)) and ISPRS Dataset ([link dataset](http://www2.isprs.org/commissions/comm3/wg4/tests.html)).

 ## Updates